usdot-jpo-ode/jpo-conflictmonitor/docs/KafkaStreamsVisualizations/README.md

 http://localhost:8082/health/topologies/detail/mapValidation

 Save the response to a text file.
-This file is the result of calling the Topology.describe() method in it's native text format.

-This format can be visualized using the Kafka Streams Topology Visualizer here:
+This file is the result of calling the Topology.describe() method.
+This format can be visualized using the online Kafka Streams Topology Visualizer here:

 https://zz85.github.io/kafka-streams-viz/